 It is often the easiest breakfast to grab.
 Pour it in a bowl, grab your choice of milk and go.
 Cereal has become a convenient way to begin your day, with it being a favorite for many children.
 But is cereal actually healthy?
-Despite each label claiming to be ‘organic’ or ‘high in fiber,’ there are many kinds of cereal that are the culprit of too much sugar and too many additives.
+Despite each label claiming to be ‘organic’ or ‘high in fiber,’ many kinds of cereal are the culprit of too much sugar and too many additives.
 So how do you distinguish between what is healthy and what isn’t?

 Breaking down the healthiest breakfast cereals can be tricky, but it can be broken down into things to look out for.
 Let us explore common misconceptions and why reading the label is so important.

 Don’t be fooled by organic promises.
 Though organic food is generally healthier, there are exceptions.
 When looking at things such as sugar content, organic sugar is still sugar.
 Be aware that your age and body mass determine your daily intake of sugar.
 Let’s break it down:

 - Adults – no more than 30g of sugar per day